amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 .. note::

-    Scaling type :code:`scale only` and :code:`standardize` also affect the regularization penalty term :math:`\lambda` in :eq:`loss`.
+    Scaling types :code:`scale only` and :code:`standardize` also affect the regularization penalty term :math:`\lambda` in :eq:`loss`.

-    Iterative solvers can show the convergence progress by printing to standard out some progress metric for each iteration (see optional parameter *print level*).
+    Iterative solvers can show the convergence progress by printing to standard output some progress metric for each iteration (as specified by the optional parameter *print level*).
     It is important to note that all reported metrics are based on the rescaled data.

     When requesting information from the handle, after training the model, the reported metrics are also based on the scaling type used.

-Initial coefficients
+Initial Coefficients
 ====================

-For iterative solvers, it is possible to provide warm-start for the process given the user has some initial guess on starting coefficients (for example obtained via previous fit).
+For iterative solvers, it is possible to provide a warm-start for the process via an initial guess for the coefficients (for example, these may have been obtained via previous fit).
-When provided with too many coefficients only the first :math:`k` coefficients will be used, where :math:`k` is the expected number of coefficients.
-Intercept will always be the last member of the provided array.
-When provided with too few coefficients the initial guess will be ignored.
+When provided with too many coefficients, only the first :math:`k` coefficients will be used, where :math:`k` is the expected number of coefficients.
+The intercept will always be the last member of the provided array.
+If too few coefficients are provided, the initial guess will be ignored.

 .. warning::

-    For CG solver in the under-determined case (:math:`n_{\mathrm{features}} \geq n_{\mathrm{samples}}`) we are solving the dual problem, and thus the initial coefficients should also be dual (expected number of coefficients :math:`k` is equal to :math:`n_{\mathrm{samples}}` instead of :math:`n_{\mathrm{features}}`).
+    For the conjugate gradient solver in the underdetermined case (:math:`n_{\mathrm{features}} \geq n_{\mathrm{samples}}`) we are solving the dual problem, and thus the initial coefficients should also be dual (so that the expected number of coefficients :math:`k` is equal to :math:`n_{\mathrm{samples}}` instead of :math:`n_{\mathrm{features}}`).

 Initial coefficients can be provided in the following way: